Consumer Choice Over Shopping Baskets: Results

-Mark-up changes remain insignificant for most goods across the sample period, except for a 10\% increase in the first quarter of 2022 amongst the highest percentile group, which carries on for two more quarters before dissipating.
-This corresponds to the exact period where nominal prices separate from the CPI, likely due to supply chain disruption and an international energy shock.
-Notably, the increase in mark-ups observed in 2022 is not driven by supermarket heterogeneity, as can be seen in Figure \ref{supermarketreveweighmarkupsmmm}.
+Mark-up changes remain insignificant for most goods across the sample period, except for a 7.4\% increase in the third quarter of 2022 amongst the highest percentile group, which seems to start to some extent, though non-significantly, two quarters prior (3.6\% and 4.3\% respectively), before dissipating the next period.
+This corresponds to the exact period where the CPI most closely aligns with sample inflation, likely due to supply chain disruption and an international energy shock.
+Notably, the increase in mark-ups observed in 2022 is not driven by supermarket heterogeneity, as can be seen in Figure \ref{supermarketreveweighmark-upsmmm} (here under the retailer-level pricing assumption):

-Significant heterogeneity is observed elsewhere, particularly in mid-2021, possibly due to a staggered propagation of the second COVID wave through Portugal.
-However, the majority of supermarkets face a similar increase in mark-ups in the third quarter of 2022.\\

-To explore the causes of this late jump in market power, I consider a few measures of product mobility across the mark-up distribution in Figure \ref{supermarketreveweighmarkups2}.
+Across pricing specifications, the most robust trend shift throughout the sample period is the late mark-up raise around Q4 2022.
+To explore the causes of this apparent late jump in market power, I consider a few measures of product mobility across the mark-up distribution in Figure \ref{supermarketreveweighmark-ups2}.
 First, I recompute percentile bins within each category every quarter-year period, assign each product to a bin, and track transitions across adjacent quarter-years.
 A transition heatmap maps cross-time transitions, while a companion line plot shows the time path of said transitions.

-Overall, we observe substantial cross-time persistence, coupled with some degree of mean reversion.
+Overall, we observe substantial time persistence, coupled with some degree of mean reversion.
 Products at the top end of the mark-up distribution, which we have noticed above to be a key driver of the overall mark-up increase observed at the end of our sample period, are especially persistent in their positioning.
-However, as can be seen in the line plot, persistence is shaken around the time where we have elsewhere observed a rise in market power, in mid-to-late 2022.
-This suggests substantial changes in tastes, with new goods rising to the top of the mark-up distribution as others fell.\\
+However, as can be seen in the line plot, persistence is shaken around the time where we have elsewhere observed a rise in market power, in mid-to-late 2022.\\

-To explore this further, in Figure \ref{supermarketreveweighmarkups} we observe Laspeyres- and Paasche-type fixed-basket mark-up indices, based on initial and final revenue weights respectively.
+To explore this further, in Figure \ref{supermarketreveweighmark-ups} we observe Laspeyres- and Paasche-type fixed-basket mark-up indices, based on initial and final revenue weights respectively.